bmvdgeijn/WASP/CHT/README.md

 Extract read counts from BAM files (from Step 1) and write them to HDF5 files using the [bam2h5.py](README.bam2h5.md) program.
 This must be done for each sample/individual in the dataset.
+Note that BAM files must be sorted and indexed (e.g. using `samtools sort` and `samtools index`) before bam2h5.py can be run.

     python CHT/bam2h5.py --chrom example_data/chromInfo.hg19.txt \
 	      --snp_index example_data/snp_index.h5 \